Skip to main content

 The Camunda single application can now be started without cluster-level privileges.
 The application will connect to the database and use the schema created by the schema manager.

 If preferred, you can use an existing user with the required privileges.
-Alternatively the required privileges can be assigned to an example user named camunda-app with the following request to the Elasticsearch REST API:
+Alternatively the required privileges can be assigned to an example user named camunda-app by sending the following request to the Elasticsearch REST API:

 PUT _security/role/read_write_role